ABOUT THE EVENT

 In 1999, Anita and James Luk started the Chinatown 5K & Youth Run, and for 18 years, they brought joy to the community and helped showcase our unique neighborhood.
 Runners started on Archer Avenue across from the Chinatown Square, then ran onto Wentworth through the iconic gateway, through Chinatown, all the way south to Guaranteed Rate Field, home of the Chicago White Sox, and back to the finish on Archer.

-This year, Project: VISION will be bringing back the Chinatown 5K with a goal to raise funds to support free after school youth programs such as tutoring, mentoring, college readiness, civic engagement, and workforce development for over 400 community youth.
-Through the Chinatown 5K, we aim to build community from within, showcase the welcoming and vibrant side of Chinatown, and strengthen connections with our neighbors!
+In 2025, Project: VISION brought back the Chinatown 5K & Youth Run to raise funds in support of free after school youth programs, including tutoring, mentoring, college readiness, civic engagement, and workforce development, serving over 400 youth in the community.
+Through the Chinatown 5K, we aim to build community from within, showcase the welcoming and vibrant spirit of Chinatown, and strengthen connections with our neighbors.

 Project: VISION’s mission is to help youth in Chicago’s Greater Chinatown community reach their full potential by providing them with tools for educational, personal, and civic development.